Brewers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have a 19-16 record in games they were listed as the moneyline favorite (winning 54.3% of those games).
+- The Brewers have won 55.6% of the games this season when they were the moneyline favorite (20-16).

-- The implied moneyline probablility in this matchup gives the Brewers a 54.5% chance to win.
+- The Brewers have a 53.5% chance to win this contest based on the moneyline's implied probability.

-- Milwaukee has played in 68 games with a set over/under, and have combined with its opponents to go over the total 28 times (28-37-3).
+- Milwaukee has had an over/under set by bookmakers 69 times, and have combined with opponents to go over the total in 29 of those games (29-37-3).

-- The Brewers have a 4-6-0 record against the spread this season (covering 40% of the time).
+- The Brewers have covered 40% of their games this season, going 4-6-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!